BomberFish/IOKitBrowser/README.md

 IOKitBrowser
 ============

-Jailed iOS app that lets you see various hardware info.
+Jailed iOS/iPadOS/macOS app that lets you see various hardware info.

 [Download](https://nightly.link/BomberFish/IOKitBrowser/workflows/makefile/master)

-macOS support is... there.

-Uses a private API to access various hardware-related informations on iOS.
+Uses a private API (IOKit) to access various hardware-related informations on Apple devices.
 I used it to check the battery cycle count.
 But there are other informations hidden as well, e.g. temperature, etc.

 (c) developed and copyright by Lyon Anderson